Applicants for admission to the William S. Boyd School of Law must:

 - Register for, and maintain an up-to-date file with the LSAC Credential Assembly Service (CAS).
 It is the responsibility of applicants to ensure that an official transcript from each institution they have attended is sent by that institution to CAS.
 Please do not have transcripts sent directly to the Boyd School of Law.

 Applications will be accepted beginning October 1.
 The application deadline is March 15; applications after that date will be considered as space permits.
-A complete application consists of the following:

 - A completed electronic application form